ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 ---
 title: Allegrograph Configuration
 layout: default
-description: Configuring settings after installation
+description: Configuring your system to run Allegrograph
 weight: 95
 status: Ready
 ---

 # Allegrograph Configuration

-These settings will configure your installation for your environment.
+These settings will configure your system to use Allegrograph RDF store as its backend.

 ## Replacing 4store with Allegrograph